texfaq/texfaq.github.io/FAQ-psfchoice.md

-  The fonts are not perfect; the widths assigned to the characters in the `tfm` file are wrong for some glyphs; this can cause sequences of characters to ''look wrong'', or in some cases even to overlap; the `newpx` fonts (noted above) aim to reduce these problems.
+  The fonts are not perfect; the widths assigned to the characters in the `tfm` file are wrong for some glyphs; this can cause sequences of characters to "look wrong", or in some cases even to overlap; the `newpx` fonts (noted above) aim to reduce these problems.